hhd-dev/hhd/readme.md

 Handheld Daemon comes pre-installed on [Bazzite](https://bazzite.gg) and updates along-side the system.
-Most users of Handheld Daemon are on Bazzite and Bazzite releases often happen to bundle Handheld Daemon.
+Most users of Handheld Daemon are on Bazzite and Bazzite releases often happen for Handheld Daemon to update.
-Bazzite contains all kernel patches and quirks required for all supported handhelds to work (to the extent they can; certain Ayaneo devices have issues.)
+Bazzite contains all kernel patches and quirks required for all supported handhelds to work (to the extent they can; certain Ayaneo devices have issues).

-After install, you can use `ujust` to install Decky and the Handheld Daemon Decky plugin with the commands `ujust setup-decky`, `ujust setup-decky hhd-decky`.

-If you need to use a different Handheld Daemon version or a custom one, the install steps do not currently work for Bazzite, a `ujust` command is in the works.
+If you want to test the development Handheld Daemon version you can use `ujust _hhd-dev` and give feedback.
+It will only last until you reboot and leave no changes to your system.
+After changes are deemed stable, they usually are incorporated to Bazzite after a few days.

 See [supported devices](#supported-devices) to check the status of your device and [after install](#issues) for specific device quirks.